State Bar of Texas: Membership

-The organization provides continuing legal education, courses for attorneys, and processes complaints against Texas attorneys by clients and other members of the public.

-The State Bar publishes the Texas Bar Journal, which serves not only as a trade publication, but also is also the official organ through which all Texas attorneys are advised of rule changes by the Texas Supreme Court and other official matters.

-Mission

-"The mission of the State Bar of Texas is to support the administration of the legal system, assure all persons equal access to justice, foster high standards of ethical conduct for lawyers, enable its members to better serve their clients and the public, educate the public about the rule of law, and promote diversity in the administration of justice and the practice of law."

 Governance

 On a day-to-day basis, the State Bar is run by an executive director, currently E.A.
 "Trey" Apffel III.
 The operations of the Bar are overseen by an elected board of directors made up of volunteers.
 State Bar members also elect as the president, who serves a one-year term as president-elect before taking office.
-The current president of the State Bar of Texas (2020-2021) is Sylvia Borunda Firth, a solo practitioner from El Paso.
+The current president of the State Bar of Texas (2025-2026) is Santos Vargas, a 20-year lawyer from San Antonio.
 In addition to electing their Bar leaders, Texas attorneys have voting rights on some policy matters through the instrument of referendum.

 Texas Disciplinary Rules of Professional Conduct

 The Texas Disciplinary Rules of Professional Conduct are promulgated by the Texas Supreme Court.
 These rules "set forth principles to which attorneys should aspire and rules to which they must conform".
 Along with the court rules and Texas Code of Judicial Conduct, the most current version of the disciplinary rules is posted on the Texas Judiciary's website.